-Inappropriate paraphrasing: changing a few words and phrases while mostly retaining the original structure and information without acknowledgement.
-This also applies in presentations where someone paraphrases another's ideas or words without credit.
-It also applies to piecing together quotes and paraphrases into a new whole, without referencing and a student's own analysis to bring the material together.
+Inappropriate paraphrasing: Changing a few words and phrases while mostly retaining the original structure and/or progression of ideas of the original, and information without acknowledgement.
+This also applies in presentations where someone paraphrases another's ideas or words without credit and to piecing together quotes and paraphrases into a new whole, without appropriate referencing.